microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 This guide provides information about how to install, configure, and run Branch Cache family Test Suite and its environment.
 This suite of tools is designed to test implementations of Branch Cache family protocols, as specified in the Microsoft document. _The Content Caching and Retrieval System (also known as Branch Cache)_ consists of a set of protocols, including _MS-PCCRTP, MS-PCCRD, MS-PCCRR, MS-PCHC and MS-PCCRC,_ which collectively enable a content caching system.
 This guide provides information about using this test suite on the Microsoft® Windows® operating system.

 This suite of tools tests only the protocol implementation behaviors that are observed on the wire.
-For detailed information about the design of this test suite, see _BranchCache_TestDesignSpecification.docx_.
+For detailed information about the design of this test suite, see _BranchCache_TestDesignSpecification.md.

 ## <a name="_Toc395793785"/>License Information